Payments in the United States: An in-depth guide

 • Appropriate cybersecurity measures

-Ever-evolving cyber threats pose a real risk for any business accepting payments online.
-In 2023, the monetary damage caused by cybercrime reported to the US’ Internet Crime Complaint Center amounted to a historic peak of $12.5 billion USD.
-Incorporating fraud prevention measures—such as 3D Secure and machine learning algorithms—and complying with the Payment Card Industry Data Security Standard (PCI DSS) to protect sensitive cardholder data can help businesses enhance their fraud detection capabilities.
+In 2025, financial losses tied to online criminal activity reached $20 billion.
+Incorporating fraud prevention measures, such as 3D Secure and machine learning algorithms, and complying with the Payment Card Industry Data Security Standard (PCI DSS) to protect sensitive cardholder data can help businesses enhance their fraud detection capabilities.

 • Efficient chargebacks systems

 Businesses bear the most responsibility for handling chargebacks, which can be costly and time-consuming.
-Setting up a transparent system for handling such disputes quickly will help avoid financial and reputational damage.
+Setting up a transparent system for handling such disputes quickly will help you avoid financial and reputational damage.

 • Focus on mobile payments